Félix María Ruiz: Biography

 Born in Santo Domingo in 1815, from a very young age he received a careful education based on the classics of universal literature, and where there was room for long hours of reading in the family library, which he often shared with his friend and childhood companion Juan Pablo Duarte.

 As time passed, the childhood friends met, mature and with greater intellectual background, and above all, Duarte, with very clear political ideals regarding his homeland.
-Shortly thereafter, the two friends and other young men decided to form the Trinitarian Society, with the immediate goal of liberating their homeland from Haitian rule.
+Shortly thereafter, the two friends and other young men decided to form La Trinitaria, with the immediate goal of liberating their homeland from Haitian rule.

 The Trinitarios was the most important instrument in the independence struggle.
-After the proclamation of independence, in which Ruiz took part, he participated as a militant for Trinitarian interests in the plans to bring Duarte to the presidency of the Republic, which was prevented by Pedro Santana in June 1844.
+After the proclamation of independence, in which Ruiz took part, he participated as a militant for Trinitarian interests in the plans to bring Duarte to the presidency of the new Republic, which was prevented by conservative forces in June 1844.

 After six years of struggle, they achieved their goal on February 27, 1844.
 However, after the initial celebrations, the landowner Pedro Santana and his private army seized power, imprisoned the young Trinitarians, tried them as traitors, and deported them abroad on various ships.
 Thus began a long exile for Ruiz and his Trinitarian companions.